BEST CHOICE | BEST PRICE | ||||

 If you live in an area that is prone to power outages during severe weather, you’re going to need a battery backup pump.
 These pumps will work even when there is no power, but that convenience comes at a price.
 You’ll need to have a slow drain battery to connect to the pump.
 Do we need to remind you that failure to keep the battery charged means you can’t pump water?
 Okay, good.

-A weight of the pump can be important, especially for husbands that are often working away from home.
+The weight of the pump can be important, especially for husbands that are often working away from home.
 You don’t want your kids or wife struggling with a heavy pump if a flood happens while you’re away.
 Now, before you say that’s a sexist observation, we’ll clarify that plenty of women are capable of lifting a heavy pump when necessary.
 But, be a champ.
 Take weight into consideration.
 There are some great pumps on our list that weigh as little as twelve pounds.

 Choosing the Best Sump Pump